rankutah/blog/sites/rank-utah/posts/link-building-strategy-utah.md

   - local-seo
 lastmod: 2025-08-16
 ---
-If you are a small business in Utah interested in link building services you can contact me directly at [RankUtah.com](https://rankutah.com#contact).
+If you are a small business interested in link building services you can contact me directly at [ClearPresence.io](https://clearpresence.io/contact).

 ## How Link Building in Utah Works